SimonCropp/MarkdownSnippets/readme.md

 ## UrlsAsSnippets

 Urls to files to be included as snippets.
-Colon `:` separated for multiple values.
+Space ` ` separated for multiple values.

 ```ps
 mdsnippets --urls-as-snippets "https://github.com/SimonCropp/MarkdownSnippets/snippet.cs"